 Live Oak Tree

-- The Live Oak trees, also known as Evergreen Oak trees are the group of Oaks that do not shed their leaves throughout the year, that is, always remain alive.
+- The Live Oak trees, also known as Evergreen Oak trees are a group of Oaks that do not shed their leaves throughout the year, that is, always remain alive.
 Live Oak trees keep their leaves until they die.

 - As depicted by the name, these Oaks remain evergreen/live even when other Oak trees become leafless during the winter season.

-- This evergreen foliage of Quercus Genus is common in North America, especially in the warmer area along the Atlantic coast from southeast Virginia to Florida, west along the Gulf Coast to Louisiana and Mexico, and across the southwest to California.
+- This evergreen foliage of the Quercus Genus is common in North America, especially in the warmer area along the Atlantic coast from southeast Virginia to Florida, west along the Gulf Coast to Louisiana and Mexico, and across the southwest to California.
 They’re also present in Southern Europe and South Asia.

 Pin Oak Tree

-- Pin Oak, scientific name: Quercus palustris, is an Oak of Red Oak tree category.
+- Pin Oak, scientific name: Quercus palustris, is an Oak of the Red Oak tree category.
 It is a popular landscape Oak due to its easy transplant and pollution tolerance.
 Pin oak is also commonly called swamp Spanish oak due to its tolerance to wet soil.